 We are legally or contractually responsible or alleged to be responsible for the investigation and remediation of contamination at various sites, and for personal injury or property damages, if any, associated with such contamination.
 Our subsidiaries have been named as potentially responsible parties under the federal Superfund law or similar state laws in several sites requiring cleanup related to disposal of wastes we generated.
 These laws generally impose liability for costs to investigate and remediate contamination without regard to fault and under certain circumstances liability may be joint and several, resulting in one responsible party being held responsible for the entire obligation.
 Liability may also include damages to natural resources.
 Certain of our subsidiaries have entered into consent decrees relating to two sites in California along with the many other co-defendants in these matters.
 We have incurred substantial expenses for all these sites over a number of years, a portion of which has been covered by insurance.
 In addition to the foregoing, our businesses have incurred and likely will continue to incur expenses to investigate and clean up existing and former company-owned or leased property.
-Additional sites may be identified at which we are a potentially responsible party under the federal Superfund law or similar state laws.
+Additional sites may be identified at which we are a potentially responsible party under the federal Superfund law or similar state subject to the risk of price fluctuations and periodic delays in the delivery of certain raw materials, component parts and specialty fasteners.
+Under supply contracts for steel of varying terms, Metaldyne has established the prices at which we will jointly purchase certain of our steel requirements.
+We, either alone or with Metaldyne, may not be able to renegotiate future prices under those contracts at prices favorable to us, depending on industry conditions.
+In addition, a failure by our suppliers to continue to supply us with certain raw materials or component parts on commercially reasonable terms, or at all, would have a material adverse effect on us.
+Our energy costs are a substantial element of our cost structure.
+To the extent there are energy supply disruptions or material fluctuations in energy costs, our margins could be materially adversely impacted.